 We tend to spend a lot of time on how we are going to diversify our investments- how much are we going to invest in stocks, how much in bonds, how much in peer-to-peer, how much in real estate, etc. But we don’t spend much time thinking about how we are going to diversify our income in the long term.

 Relying on only your job for income is something we should put more emphasis on.
 What would happen if you were unfortunate enough to lose your one job?
 How quickly could you get another job? would it pay the same as your current job?

 The normal answer is that it would take twice as long as you’d expect, and you have to take a pay cut.

 That’s ok- you’ve got your emergency fund sorted– that is exactly what it’s for.
 And that is true.
-But taking a pay cut will hinder your long term goals.
-It’s better to look into how you can earn extra money early on.
-Before a lay of occurs.
+But taking a pay cut will hinder your long-term goals.
+It’s better to look into how you can earn extra money early on before your company downsizes.